 At CoderDojo we believe it is of paramount importance to society that we band together and make a conscious, consistent, and collaborative effort to increase the number of girls choosing to learn how to create with technology.

-Following the distribution of the guide, we conducted research into the successful techniques that volunteers used which increased the percentage of girls in their Dojo more significantly than others.
+We distributed the guide, and then we collected numbers on which of the suggested techniques that Dojo volunteers used were most successful in increasing percentage of girls in the volunteers’ Dojo.
 One highly effective best practice that featured in the guide is the use of targeted invites.

-Targeted invites are used as a method of encouraging new girls to attend a Dojo, and are typically emails or letters which are sent out by the champion of a Dojo.
-The letters emphasise the importance of exploring technology for girls and include a clear call to action e.g. a link to book a space on the next session.
+A method of encouraging new girls to attend a Dojo, targeted invites are typically emails or letters that are sent out by the champion of a Dojo.
+The letters emphasise the importance of exploring technology for girls and include a clear call to action, e.g. a link to book a space on the next session.

-Targeted invites can be sent to youth clubs in the local area, local libraries or local girls’ schools inviting girls to get involved at your Dojo.
-The champion would usually approach the admin person at the school or organisation in the first instance, and request that they distribute the invites amongst their parents.
+Champions can send targeted invites to youth clubs, libraries, or girls’ schools in the local area in order to encourage more girls to get involved at their Dojo.
+The champion would usually approach an administrator at the school or organisation and request that they distribute the invites amongst their parents.

------> Click here for a template of a targeted invite intended for this audience.
+-----> We’ve put together a template of a targeted invite for first-time attendees.

-Targeted invites can also be used to encourage girls who have previously attended a Dojo to return.
-These can be emailed out to parents or guardians in advance of your next Dojo term or session.
-It is a nice touch to personalise these invites and to make the returning Ninja feel as welcome as possible.
+You can also use targeted invites to encourage girls who have previously attended a Dojo to return; you can email these to parents/guardians before your next Dojo term or session.
+It is a nice touch to personalise the invites to make the returning Ninja feel as welcome as possible.

------> Click here for a template of a targeted invite intended for encouraging female Ninjas to return.
+-----> We’ve put together a template of a targeted invite for encouraging female Ninjas to return.

-Please try out targeted invites at your Dojo!
-We would appreciate if you could share your feedback with the CoderDojo Foundation by getting in touch with us at email@example.com.
+Try out targeted invites at your Dojo!
+And we would appreciate if you could share your feedback about them with the CoderDojo Foundation by getting in touch with us at email@example.com.